Achy body, sore throat, watery eyes and stuffy red nose!!

-Do Not Feed a Cold, Brew a Remedy for Cold
+Do Not Feed a Cold, Brew a Remedy Instead

 Cold and flu frankly is the worst resident to be living with!

-You know you have flu coming when you experience pain in the back of your throat especially when you try to swallow.
-This makes us think ‘what do we eat with the flu coming on that is comforting?’
+You know you have flu coming when you experience pain in the back of your throat, feel tired and groggy.

-Remember, reaching out for a dash of caffeine when you feel an energy slack?!
+Remember, reaching out for caffeine when you feel an energy slack?!
 That’s the same with Herbal Teas for Cold!

 In ancient Ayurveda, spices and herbs have played a very important role as a natural remedy for cold, flu and other health ailments!